ChengyaoWang/PixelHop-_c-wSaab/README.md

 The code is still under construction

 ### Introduction
-This is implementation by Chengyao Wang
+This is implemented by Chengyao Wang

 OOP / Numpy version is an modified version of Yifan Wang's [EE569_2020Spring](https://github.com/USC-MCL/EE569_2020Spring)